aweneagle/env/env/README.md

     as you can see, there are many subdirs in env/ , like 'curl', 'hash', 'queue', 'stack', ...., so where did they come from ? the answer is: "whenever an new "data operation behavior" turns out, a new dir with a stable interface is added "

-    curl is for   "request a server, and then fetch the response" queue is for  "pushing a data, shifting a data, (first-in-first-out)" stack is for  "pushing a data, poping a data,  (first-in-last-out)" hash is for   "get/set value by a key" stream is for "simply read in and write in" db is for     "quering from a database" client is for "connect to a server, do 'request-response' for servaler times if needed, and then close"
+    curl is for   "requesting a server, and then fetch the response" queue is for  "pushing a data, shifting a data, (first-in-first-out)" stack is for  "pushing a data, poping a data,  (first-in-last-out)" hash is for   "getting/setting value by a key" stream is for "writing something into somewhere" db is for     "quering from a database" client is for "connectting to a server, do 'request-response' for several times if needed, and then close"

     router is for "explain a uri, and get script_filename, output_format from it" caller is for "load module from script_filename, and pass params to it, and fetch result from it "